Deepaksakthi/Bloodgroup/README.md

 CUSTOMER FEATURES

-Create a new user account to access the application Login with your username and password
+Create a new user account to access the application.
+Login with your username and password.
-Input for Uploading an Image
+Input for Uploading an Image.
-Output to display the Identified Blood Group
+Output to display the Identified Blood Group.

 MILESTONES